Belfast Castle is located in the Cave Hill area of north Belfast. It was built in the 1860s and is one of the city's most famous landmarks.

 Admission is free.

-The Cellar Restaurant within the castle is open every day from 11am – 5pm serving snacks, light refreshments and lunch as well as a traditional Sunday lunch.
-The restaurant is open for dinner until 9pm on Tuesday to Saturday evenings.
+The Cellar Restaurant within the castle is open every day serving snacks, light refreshments and lunch as well as a traditional Sunday lunch.
+The restaurant is open for dinner until 9pm on Thursday to Saturday evenings.

 - Friday: 12 noon – 8.30pm